nwoltman/Firebolt/CONTRIBUTING.md

 ### Commit

-First, make sure you have [configured git](https://help.github.com/articles/set-up-git/#setting-up-git).
+First, make sure you have [configured git](https://help.github.com/articles/set-up-git/#setting-up-git) before continuing.

 Writing good commit logs is important.
 A commit log should describe what changed and why.
 Follow these guidelines when writing one: